-The rationalists believe that the content of our judgments is provided by innate ideas and sense experiences.
+The rationalists believe that the content of our judgments is provided by both innate ideas and sense experiences.

-They differ about the veridicality of sense experience, but not about whether we are presented with sense experience.
+Rationalists disagree amongst themselves about the role and veridicality of sense experience, but not about whether we are presented with sense experience.

-The empiricists believe that the content of our minds is provided only by sense experiences.
+The empiricists believe that the contents of our minds are provided primarily by sense experiences and secondarily by reflection on those experiences.

-They look to reduce reasoning to psychological associations among images.
+They sometimes even seem to try to reduce reasoning to psychological associations among images.

-Kant rejects rationalism for being dogmatic and going beyond its true abilities.
+Kant rejects rationalism for being dogmatic beyond our true abilities.